laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-a-ping-v2.md

 sent_date: 2025-03-05T21:12:00.000Z
 ---

-<p>A ping is a tiny resonant message from the universe.</p>
+<p>A Ping is a tiny resonant message from the universe.</p>
           <div class="ping">
             <div class="ping-metadata variation hidden">9:15am &nbsp;&bull;&nbsp; Monday, July 22, 2024</div>
             <div class="ping-content">Learning is the future</div>
             <div class="ping-metadata id hidden">Ping 188 of 322 &nbsp;&bull;&nbsp; <span class="author">Laurel Schwulst</span></div>
           </div>
           <p>
-             What a ping might mean, and how/if you might utilize it, is rarely clear in the moment.
+             What a Ping might mean, and how/if you might use it, is rarely clear in the moment.
             <!-- Pings are unique for every person.
 In other words, no two people receive the exact same pings.
 That’s because pings emerge within specific yet everyday moments — -->

             <!-- Pings emerge from unique contexts, which include time and place, and are unique to the people who receive them.  -->